It’s 5pm and you have nothing on your menu plan for dinner.

 How I menu plan every week.

 When I first started creating my menus, I just planned dinners.
 I would sit down and plan all our dinners for a week.
-I would then create a grocery list and go shopping.
+I would then create a shopping list and go to the grocery store.

 By planning out all my meals, I am able to save time, save money, and reduce our food waste.